ipfs-inactive/website/content/docs/commands.md

 OPTIONS

   -c,              --config   string - Path to the configuration file to use.
   -D,              --debug    bool   - Operate in debug mode.
-Default: false.
   --help                      bool   - Show the full command help text.
-Default: false.
   -h                          bool   - Show a short version of the command help text.
-Default: false.
   -L,              --local    bool   - Run the command locally, instead of using the daemon.
-Default: false.
   --api                       string - Use a specific API instance (defaults to /ip4/127.0.0.1/tcp/5001).
+  --enc,           --encoding string - The encoding type the output should be encoded with (json, xml, or text).
+Default: text.
+  --stream-channels           bool   - Stream channel output.
+  --timeout                   string - set a global timeout on the command.

 SUBCOMMANDS
   BASIC COMMANDS